lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

   ### Could Have Features
   * A message along with my final score, which is different according to what score I achieve (user story 8).
   * A time limit on each question, to add a small amount of pressure, and make the game more challenging and exciting (user story 9).
-  * The questions and answers appear in a random order each time I play to increase replay -ability (user story 10).
+  * The questions and possible answers appear in a random order each time I play to increase replay-ability (user story 10).
   * Ability to filter questions by difficulty level (user story 11).